Data-Science-for-Linguists-2022/Latin-Indirect-Speech/final_report.md

 Luckily, I found that the PROIEL Treebank encoded the necessary syntactic information to extract the sentences I needed.
 I simply had to find infinitives and conjunctions with the syntactic role 'complementizer'.
 I also collected information on the main verb, as well as morphological information on the verb in the subclause.
-I then added it as XML attributes on the sentence tag, and saved it.
+I then added it as XML attributes on the sentence tag, and saved all sentences as an XML file.
+The script does this for each text seperately.

 It was then a simple task of parsing out the relevant information from my new XML files and placing it in a pandas dataframe, seen [here](https://nbviewer.org/github/Data-Science-for-Linguists-2022/Latin-Indirect-Speech/blob/main/notebooks/Analysis.ipynb#Imports).
+The columns of the dataframe were:
+* ID (of the sentence; assigned by PROIEL Treebank)
+* File name
+* Author
+* Era (Classical or Late)
+* Type (of construction)
+* Lemma (of the verb)
+* Tense
+* Mood
+* Voice
+* Text (of the sentence)

 ## Analysis